Dodge Ramcharger

-The Dodge Ramcharger is a large sport utility vehicle built by Dodge from 1974 to 1993, based on a shortened-wheelbase version of the Dodge D Series/Ram pickup truck chassis.
+The Dodge Ramcharger is a large sport utility vehicle built by Dodge from 1974 to 1993, based on a shortened-wheelbase version of the Dodge D series/Ram pickup chassis.
 A Plymouth version, named the Plymouth Trail Duster, offered from 1974 to 1981, was Plymouth's only SUV.

-The Ramcharger was mostly produced as a two-door, 4x4 vehicle, although a two-wheel drive version was available.
+The Ramcharger was mostly produced as a two-door, 4×4 vehicle, although a two-wheel-drive version was available.
 As a full-size SUV, it competed with the Chevrolet K5 Blazer and the 1978–1996 Ford Bronco.

 The Ramcharger was discontinued at the end of the 1993 model year in North America.
 In Mexico, however, production continued until 1996.
 It was then brought back from 1999 to 2001, still as a two-door SUV and sharing the design of the contemporary Ram pickup.
-Approximately 30,000 were produced and were all two-wheel drive.
+Approximately 30,000 were produced, with all examples being two-wheel-drive only.